barlog-m/spt-unda/README.md

 Maximum amount of regular scavs on a map (locationData.base.BotMax - amount of marksman scavs) split by random size groups from 0 to `config.maxScavGroupSize` randomly spreaded by spawn zones.

 Scavs spawns in 3 general waves:

--normal difficulty between 60 seconds and +120 seconds.
+- normal difficulty between 60 seconds and +120 seconds.
--normal difficulty between `raidLength / 4` and +120 seconds.
+- normal difficulty between `raidLength / 4` and +120 seconds.
--hard difficulty between `raidLength` / 2 and +120 seconds.
+- hard difficulty between `raidLength` / 2 and +120 seconds.

 PMC and Scavs waves and groups generate after each raid from scratch.